CZ-NIC/fred-docs/RecordOfChanges.rst

 Record of Changes
 =================

-Overview of changes from the previous edition of documentation.
+Overview of changes in documentation from previous editions.

 .. tabularcolumns:: |p{0.075\textwidth}|p{0.075\textwidth}|p{0.25\textwidth}|p{0.575\textwidth}|